Sister Cities (album): Reception

 Sister Cities was met with positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Sister Cities has an average score of 82 based on nine reviews, indicating "universal acclaim".
 The review aggregator AnyDecentMusic? gave the album 7.9 out of 10, based on their assessment of the critical consensus.

-Many critics praised the maturation of the Wonder Years' sound and lyrics, with Sarah Jamieson of DIY calling the album "a renewed examlpe of just how powerful and poignant The Wonder Years can be".
+Many critics praised the maturation of the Wonder Years' sound and lyrics, with Sarah Jamieson of DIY calling the album "a renewed example of just how powerful and poignant The Wonder Years can be".
 Timothy Monger of AllMusic saw Sister Cities as a natural successor to No Closer to Heaven, making "a move away from the spry pop-punk of [the band's] early days to create something heavier and ultimately darker".
 Adam Feibel of Exclaim! praised the "deft manoeuvring and brute force" that the Wonder Years employed to enact a genre change, saying that Sister Cities "preserves the band's distinct stylistic markers and singer Dan Campbell's emotive power while applying it all with greater maturity and deliberation".
 Mischa Pearlman of Under the Radar similarly declared Sister Cities "a phenomenal album that not only transcends genres but which also only feels like the next phase of a career already 13 years short that has a long and exciting future ahead".

 Sister Cities was seen by some as an altogether departure from pop punk, with Thomas Forrester of GIGsoup saying that the Wonder Years had "definitely climbed beyond the constraints of the genre".
 Renaldo Matadeen of Punknews.org said that Sister Cities was more alternative punk than pop-punk, "because to me this shows how unconventional and fluid the band can get".
 Luke O'Neil of Pitchfork went so far as to say that it "borders on critical malpractice to call the Wonder Years a pop-punk band at this point".

 Opening track "Raining in Kyoto" was singled out for praise, with Channing Freeman of Sputnikmusic describing how the track "thrums like an elevated pulse before opening into a huge chorus".
 Dave Beech from The Line of Best Fit similarly declared the track "a takes-no-prisoners opener that rolls in a pounding drumbeat before exploding in to the sort of blistering catharsis of later Movielife material".
 Forrester said that "Raining in Kyoto" was "a solid track to kick off proceedings, and hints at the record's departure from the bands previous sound".